Outdoor Bar Stools for the Patio

 While choosing well-crafted furniture is a good idea for any space, materials take on special importance outdoors.
 You may think to skimp since these pieces typically get less frequent use than indoor furnishings, but standing up to the elements with minimal care is vital for a patio barstool, so consider your options carefully.

 Aluminum is popular because it is rust-free and low-maintenance.
 Bulkier cast frames have intricate designs, whereas lighter tubular models are less detailed and prone to being tossed around by the wind.
-Pricey iron and steel are heavier pieces that though sturdy and able to withstand both heat and cold, are susceptible to rust.
+Pricey metal bar stools made from iron and steel are heavier pieces that though sturdy and able to withstand both heat and cold, are susceptible to rust.

 Wood is a popular choice for patio barstools, but durability and price vary greatly.
 Teak, for example, is resistant to wear and moisture but is costly and must be treated regularly.